sajox/snurr/README.md

 ### Tasks

-All tasks is used in the same way but may be used to indicate purpose.
+All tasks is used in the same way but the icon can be describing in the BPMN diagram.
+The input to a task is thread safe.
+In parallel flows you might need to consider when using and releasing the lock to the input.

 ![Tasks](/assets/images/tasks.png)